Alexander McSween: Battle of Lincoln

 On July 15, 1878, the Regulators were surrounded in Lincoln at the McSween home, along with McSween and his law partner, Harvey Morris.
 Facing them were the Dolan/Murphy/Seven Rivers cowboys, led by Sheriff George Peppin.
 On July 19, after numerous exchanges of gunfire over a four-day period, the house was set afire.
 As the flames spread and night fell, Susan McSween was granted safe passage out of the house while the men inside continued to fight the fire.

 By 9 p.m., the Regulators and McSween made plans to break free of the house.
 Jim French went out first, followed by Billy the Kid, Tom O'Folliard, and Jose Chavez y Chavez.
-The Dolan men saw the running men and opened fire, killing Morris.
-Some US Cavalry troopers had arrived by that time, with instructions to make arrests to avoid executions by the Dolan Faction, and they'd taken up position in the back yard to take those left into custody.
+The Dolan gang saw the running men and opened fire, killing Morris.
+Some US Cavalry troopers had arrived by that time with instructions to make arrests to avoid murders by the Dolan Faction.
+The soldiers had moved into positions in the back yard to take those left into custody.
 However, a close-order gunfight erupted.
 McSween, whose white shirt made him an easy target, was killed, as was Seven Rivers cowboy Bob Beckwith.

 Legacy

 With McSween dead, the Lincoln County War was effectively over.
 His widow, Susan McSween, remarried some time later, to a businessman named George Barber, but that marriage ended in divorce.
-Susan would later purchase a ranch in Three Rivers, New Mexico to become one of the most prominent cattlewomen of the Old West.
+Susan would later purchase a ranch in Three Rivers, New Mexico, to become one of the most prominent cattlewomen of the Old West.
 In 1902, politician Albert Fall acquired the ranch and Susan moved to White Oaks, New Mexico, where she remained until her death in January 1931, at age 85.